 U.M.
 (Uninsured Motorist) insurance coverage can do that.
 The writer is not affiliated with or in any way connected with any insurance company.
 No one should drive or even occupy a vehicle where U.M. coverage is not available, unless there is other adequate insurance (or assets) to afford protection.
 U.M. and U.I.M.
 (Underinsured Motorist) coverages are synonymous for exposure purposes in that each is offered when you buy U.M. coverage in your auto policy.

-U.M. minimal limits are 25/50 ($25,000 per person / $50,000 per incident, learn more from Babcock Partners, LLC).
+U.M. minimal limits are 25/50 ($25,000 per person / $50,000 per incident.
 One quick way to check your coverage is to read the declaration page in your policy and compare your liability coverage to your U.M. coverage.
 The U.M. coverage (which protects you) should usually be an amount at least equal to the liability coverage (which protects the other driver).
 The additional expense is minimal, and the protection gained may be invaluable.

 David R. Moore